 The mythology behind the name of this pose Hanumanasana’s comes from the Hindu monkey god Hanuman.
-In the epics texts- Hanuman showed his loyalty and devotion towards the King Rama of ancient India by helping him to rescue his wife, Sita.
+In the epics texts- Hanuman showed his loyalty and devotion towards the King Rama of ancient India by helping him to rescue Rama’s wife, Sita.
 Sita was being held on the island of Sri Lanka, so Hanuman made the giant leap to reach Lanka from India.

-Hanumanasana is believed to stimulate the Muladhara chakra (root chakra) and Svadhisthana (spleen or sacral) chakras.
+The Monkey pose is one of yoga’s most challenging postures, has a range of mental and emotional benefits as well as physical strengthening effects.
+Also, it is believed to stimulate the Muladhara chakra (root chakra) and Svadhisthana (spleen or sacral) chakras.
 Opening these chakras promotes productivity and inner acceptance.

-Now, let’s learn- how to perform The Monkey pose in a step by step explanation, along with the Benefits and Precaution attached to the pose.
+Now, let’s learn- how to perform The Monkey pose in a step-by-step explanation, along with the Benefits and Precaution attached to the pose.

-How to do Hanumanasana (The Monkey Pose)
+How to do HanumanasanaYoga (The Monkey Yoga Pose)

 - With an exhalation, slowly bend your torso forward, and bring your fingertips to touch the floor.

 - After that move your left knee backward until the front of the thigh and the foot touch the floor.

 - Straighten both legs the back of the right leg towards the floor and the front of the left thigh towards the floor.

 - Making sure the back leg should be extending straight back so that the kneecap presses directly into the floor.

 - Now raise your arms above your head with the biceps by the ears. and join your palms together into Anjali Mudra.